Literary agents are not created equal, and a bad or incompetent agent is worse than no agent at all.

-The cracks start to appear later: The agent’s list isn’t developing because editors won’t look at the agent’s submissions anymore, so there are no more deals and authors are leaving; authors who got a deal are disappointed with their sales and want their rights back from the publisher, but it turns out the contract wasn’t negotiated and doesn’t allow for reversion; or maybe the agent begins to resort to unethical practices like insisting that new clients pay for their associated editorial services, or they are funnelling clients towards a publisher with whom they have a financial relationship; and so on.
+The cracks appear later: the literary agent’s list isn’t developing because editors won’t look at the agent’s submissions anymore, so there are no more deals and authors are leaving; authors who got a deal are disappointed with their sales and want their rights back from the publisher, but it turns out the contract wasn’t negotiated and doesn’t allow for reversion; or maybe the literary agent resorts to unethical practices like insisting that new clients pay for their associated editorial services, or they are funnelling clients towards a publisher with whom they have a financial relationship.
+The list goes on.

 Track record and background

-It’s absolutely necessary to check whether the literary agent you’re approaching has a suitable background as well as a track record of sales, because the responsibility for informing yourself and avoiding being taken advantage of is yours: You can’t blithely sign with a clear amateur and then claim you were tricked if you never even checked they were legitimate.
+It’s absolutely necessary to check whether the literary agent you’re approaching has a suitable background and a track record of sales, because the responsibility for informing yourself and avoiding being taken advantage of is yours: you can’t blithely sign with a clear amateur and then claim you were tricked if you never even checked they were legitimate.

 Their track record doesn’t necessarily need to be huge, because (depending on the work you’re presenting) it may even be better for you to sign with a younger and less experienced agent at a medium-sized or big agency: Someone who’s working hard on building their list, but has mentorship and guidance from a senior agent.